Engaged Employees

 Your employees dedicate a huge portion of their lives and their energy to your company, so it’s only natural that they seek fulfillment in their work.
 Study after study has shown that a feeling of purpose at work is extremely valuable to employers as a driving force of employee engagement.

 One of the best ways to promote a sense of purpose is to shift focus away from profits and toward the people your business is helping.
-When you carefully craft a mission statement that reflects values promoting a greater good, always return to it when your company finds success.
+When you carefully craft a mission statement that reflects values promoting a greater good, always return to it even after your company finds success.
 Doing so will foster community among the entire staff and drive more engagement.

 Let Corporate Chaplains of America care for your employees